Anjali-Nagar-Tech/MY_ERP/README.md

 * Calendar View
   * Track orders with a calendar view showing orders of the selected date.
 After selecting a particular date, order summary appears in tabular format, including Order Id, Customer Name, status of order, Order & Delivery Date.

+## Getting Started
+### To get started with My ERP, follow these steps:
+1. Clone the repository to your local machine using the following command: